Academic Master

 Introduction

-Afghanistan is suffering from the war since sixteen years, and the regulation of the life is destroyed.
+Afghanistan has been suffering from war for sixteen years, and the regulation of life has been destroyed.
 There was a considerably vast migration seen which affected the economy of the country as well as the economy of all over the world including Pakistan, Tajikistan, Iran, Iraq, Kazakhstan, United States and the United Kingdom.
 The sudden start of the war has completely changed the living conditions of the country.
 The health sector is also wholly disturbed.
-In an overview of the country, only three health institutes are operating in the country for the education of the medical staff and doctors which are not meeting the international standards because of the corruption and many other local influences.
-The rebuilding of the health institutes is highly considered by the policy makers, decision makers as well as the internationally working NGOs and non-profit organizations which are working for more than a decade for the country.
-The best-known non-Government Organizations which are currently under discussion on the international forums like the WHO, UN, and British Council.
-It was required to understand that there is the huge population which is not getting the proper health care because of the war, religion and other local and social issues and the requirement of enhancement of the knowledge of the local community to protect them from diseases and other health issues.
-The main aim of the paper is to discuss the policies improvement as well as to deliver a white paper which would help in understand the shortage of the physician care in Afghanistan because of the war and religion.
+In an overview of the country, only three health institutes are operating to educate the medical staff and doctors, which do not meet international standards because of corruption and many other local influences.
+The rebuilding of the health institutes is highly considered by the policymakers, decision-makers as well as the internationally working NGOs and non-profit organizations which have been working for more than a decade for the country.
+The best-known non-government organizations are currently being discussed in international forums, such as the WHO, UN, and British Council.
+It was required to understand that there is a huge population which is not getting the proper health care because of war, religion and other local and social issues and the requirement of enhancement of the knowledge of the local community to protect them from diseases and other health issues.
+The main aim of the paper is to discuss policy improvement as well as to deliver a white paper which would help in understanding the shortage of physician care in Afghanistan because of the war and religion.

 Background

-The most highlighting points which are essential to consider before discussing the policies and the problems which are causing the shortage of the medical care and physicians.
-Due to the influence of Russia and northern trade disturbance, Afghanistan was unable to develop that much accurately than comparatively the Iran, Pakistan and other neighboring countries.
-As the Russian influence was over, Afghanistan was entirely under the pity of the international world because of lack of modern resources and workforce which would help him to cover his expenses and development upon its resources (Tadjbakhsh, & Schoiswohl, 2008).
-In the meanwhile, the Taliban issue was highlighted in the international community, and this caused United States to interfere as international police and the emergency of War and this interference of US officially declared in the country (Trani et al., 2009).
+The most highlighting points which are essential to consider before discussing the policies and the problems which are causing the shortage of medical care and physicians.
+Due to the influence of Russia and northern trade disturbance, Afghanistan was unable to develop that much accurately than comparatively the Iran, Pakistan and other neighbouring countries.
+As the Russian influence was over, Afghanistan was entirely under the pity of the international world because of a lack of modern resources and a workforce which would help to cover its expenses and development upon its resources (Tadjbakhsh, & Schoiswohl, 2008).
+In the meanwhile, the Taliban issue was highlighted in the international community, and this caused the United States to interfere as an international police and the emergency of War and this interference of US officially declared in the country (Trani et al., 2009).
 A considerable population decided to move outside the country, and a considerably vast migration took place which affected the international economy and completely halted many international trades.
-Many departments if the country were also destroyed and a good, loyal and peaceful community was replaced by the soldiers, Taliban’s and defenders of the nation.
-The US, UN and UNO camps for the treatment of the patients, first aid work, food and necessity supply and emergency management staff was only to provide the services.
+Many departments if the country were also destroyed and a good, loyal and peaceful community was replaced by the soldiers, Taliban and defenders of the nation.
+The US, UN, and UNO camps for the treatment of the patients, first aid work, food and necessities, and emergency management staff were the only ones to provide the services.
 The internal staff was completely missing and in very few regions like Kabul and borders where the healthcare staff was available.

-After a decade, the war was over, and the reestablishment and reconstruction of the country are adequately initiated but still the influence of the war as well as the massive gap of the population missing in the country as well as the soldier’s influence has profoundly affected the area.
-The health sector has to be started entirely from the scratch which means that there are no currently working institutes which are working in the production of the qualified staff with capabilities as the international healthcare staff (Stewart & Brieger, 2009).
-The Ministry of Public Health (MoPH) also started to build the institutes, hospitals, medical staff training centers and other departments to give necessary training to the local community as well as to register the considerable number of students.
-It will help in reestablishing the healthcare and fulfill the needs of the country as per required today and in the future.
+After a decade, the war was over, and the reestablishment and reconstruction of the country were adequately initiated but still, the influence of the war as well as the massive gap of the population missing in the country as well as the soldier’s influence has profoundly affected the area.
+The health sector has to be started entirely from scratch, which means that there are no currently working institutes that are working in the production of qualified staff with capabilities as international healthcare staff (Stewart & Brieger, 2009).
+The Ministry of Public Health (MoPH) also started to build institutes, hospitals, medical staff training centres and other departments to give necessary training to the local community as well as to register a considerable number of students.
+It will help in reestablishing healthcare and fulfil the needs of the country as required today and in the future.
 The current healthcare educational institutes for the education of the health workers and not only doctors but the staff as well are built in corruption and are not complete enough to provide the necessary facilities to fulfill the needs of the country.

-Afghanistan is a landlocked state, and there is no way that any international water could serve in providing the necessity of healthcare as per required on the emergency as it is practiced in Somalia, Palestine, and Syria in uncertain internal war conditions (Riddle et al., 2005).
-Moreover Bangladesh, Thailand, Malaysia, Indonesia, Philippines, and India at the time of the high Tsunami in the recent past.
-The MoPH have an aim to expand its own rebuilt and working educational institutes of medicine, but there are examples which explain that due to the political influence, Afghanistan is on the path of 14 years of progress, but the outcome is less than the expected one (Windle, 2011).
-The international NGOs fulfill the requirements and there, is no way that the country could replace them from their infrastructure.
-That’s why it is highlighted much time in the UN conferences by Afghanistan and the WHO’s representatives that the need of reestablishment is essential and the main problem which is limiting the actions is the lack of policies.
+Afghanistan is a landlocked state, and there is no way that any international water could serve in providing the necessity of healthcare as required in the emergency as it is practised in Somalia, Palestine, and Syria in uncertain internal war conditions (Riddle et al., 2005).
+Moreover Bangladesh, Thailand, Malaysia, Indonesia, Philippines, and India at the time of the Tsunami in the recent past.
+The MoPH has aimed to expand its own rebuilt and working educational institutes of medicine, but there are examples which explain that due to the political influence, Afghanistan is on the path of 14 years of progress, but the outcome is less than the expected one (Windle, 2011).
+The international NGOs fulfil the requirements and there, is no way that the country could replace them from their infrastructure.
+That’s why it is highlighted many times in the UN conferences by Afghanistan and the WHO’s representatives that the need for reestablishment is essential, and the main problem that limits the actions is the lack of policies.

 Challenges to Overcome the Problems

-A research was conducted by John R. Acerra and its affiliates in June 2009 under the International Journal of Emergency Medicine which was addressing the rebuilding of the healthcare and hospitals in Afghanistan for the emergency as well as primary care services.
-The research had focused on many challenges which were the barriers for the creation of the efficient and sustainable system of health care in respect to the primary care in the war based country, Afghanistan.
-The prominent factors which are being addressed by this research were the lack of security, infrastructure, economics, coordination, facilities, suitable hospital conditions, trained staff and women in the field (Acerra et al., 2009).
+The research was conducted by John R. Acerra and its affiliates in June 2009 under the International Journal of Emergency Medicine, which addressed the rebuilding of the healthcare and hospitals in Afghanistan for emergency and primary care services.
+The research focused on many challenges which were the barriers to the creation of an efficient and sustainable system of health care in respect to primary care in the war-based country, Afghanistan.
+The prominent factors that are being addressed by this research are the lack of security, infrastructure, economics, coordination, facilities, suitable hospital conditions, and trained staff and women in the field (Acerra et al., 2009).

 Lack of Security

-One of the main insecurity of the lack of the international support for providing the health care to Afghanistan as the security.
-It is known that the safety is the central figure to be considered for any work being started.
-The conflicts among the soldiers, Taliban, and the native community as well as the religion was the highest problem in the country.
-There were many districts and regions where the access was limited because of the untouched mines laid by Russians and US soldiers in the initial times of wars.
-The UN missions broadly covered most of the central Afghanistan of approximately 45% of the region only.
-Many NGOs refused initially to work in the area because of killings of the foreign health workers because of the conflicts among the locals and soldiers.
+One of the main insecurities of the lack of international support for providing health care to Afghanistan is security.
+It is known that safety is the central factor in any work being started.
+The conflicts among the soldiers, Taliban, and the native community as well as the religion are the biggest problem in the country.
+There were many districts and regions where access was limited because of the untouched mines laid by Russians and US soldiers in the initial times of war.
+The UN missions broadly covered most of central Afghanistan, approximately 45% of the region.
+Many NGOs initially refused to work in the area because of the killings of the foreign health workers because of the conflicts among the locals and soldiers.
 This violence has caused up to a half million deaths of the workers.
-Lack of security also become a cause to the women and children who wish for a health care service but are behind the doors because of the local authorities and religious communities (Mashal et al., 2008).
-The result of this problem caused millions of deaths in Afghanistan in which local community, soldiers, health care workers and research workers who focused on their jobs but still were targeted because of misunderstandings and misconceptions.
+Lack of security also becomes a cause to the women and children who wish for a health care service but are behind the doors because of the local authorities and religious communities (Mashal et al., 2008).
+The result of this problem caused millions of deaths in Afghanistan in which local communities, soldiers, health care workers and research workers focused on their jobs but still were targeted because of misunderstandings and misconceptions.

-The policies are required to make necessary actions for the providence of the security in the region.
-Absence of security is highly considered by the stakeholders who are willing to initiate the medical schools for the training purposes of the doctors, physicians and health care staff.
+The policies are required to take necessary actions to provide security in the region.
+The absence of security is highly considered by the stakeholders who are willing to initiate the medical schools for the training purposes of the doctors, physicians and health care staff.

-In the middle of 20th century and before that time, Kabul was considered as one of the most beautiful, modernized and well-structured city of Asia and it was known that if this progress would be smoothened this city and the surroundings would be the center of land trade of Central Asian countries with China and South Asian Countries.
+In the middle of the 20th century and before that time, Kabul was considered one of the most beautiful, modernized and well-structured cities in Asia and it was known that if this progress smoothened this city and the surroundings would be the centre of the land trade of Central Asian countries with China and South Asian Countries.
 The war was a true disaster to the area and completely ruined the area.
-In the targeted bombing, all the government buildings, schools, hospitals and complete towns were vanished which caused a huge loss of lives as well as the disturbance of the manifestation of area in many different ways.
-The absence of the roadways is one of the great problem for the international health care providers to access to the areas which are away from the camps.
-In 2005, a report by one of the UN worker was published that they didn’t have the certainty of returning from the same path through which they approached the problem areas (Mahmoodi, 2008).
-Only satellite phones were available for the communication purpose.
-The railway was also absent in the areas where the workers and doctors were unable to travel through roads in the winters.
+In the targeted bombing, all the government buildings, schools, hospitals and complete towns vanished which caused a huge loss of lives as well as the disturbance of the manifestation of the area in many different ways.
+The absence of roadways is one of the great problems for international healthcare providers in accessing the areas that are away from the camps.
+In 2005, a report by one of the UN workers was published that they didn’t have the certainty of returning from the same path through which they approached the problem areas (Mahmoodi, 2008).
+Only satellite phones were available for communication purposes.
+The railway was also absent in the areas where the workers and doctors were unable to travel through roads in the winter.

-If infrastructure problem is considered in the view of the formal education than it would not be wrong to say that infrastructure is essential for the education purposes.
+If the infrastructure problem is considered in the view of formal education than it would not be wrong to say that infrastructure is essential for education purposes.
 The way of communication, internet, roadways, railway, buildings, vehicles, staff and equipment is highly required and requested for years in the medical field.
 The policies are highly requested to make some string actions for this purpose.
-Since the basic necessity is not available for the emergency usage, therefore the education purpose is hardly accomplished.
-In many ways, infrastructure absence counts one of the main issue in the building of the local medical staff and physician’s availability.
+Since the basic necessity is not available for emergency usage, therefore the education purpose is hardly accomplished.
+In many ways, infrastructure absence counts as one of the main issues in the building of the local medical staff and physician’s availability.

-Afghanistan is seemed to be a place where many soldiers from different countries are available for many purposes.
+Afghanistan seems to be a place where many soldiers from different countries are available for many purposes.
 The soldiers accomplish NGOs, protection, local community, the supply of goods and many other functions (Lipson & Omidian, 1992).
-The economy is volatile, there is no stock exchange working stably, and no industry is available which is accurately operating according to the international standards.
+The economy is volatile, there is no stock exchange working stably, and no industry is available that is operating accurately according to international standards.
 It is known that the funds are the only source for the improvement of the health care system and the salary of the physician and health worker.
 These resources are mostly coming from outside the country.
 Initiated from the US, UK, UNO, WHO, CARE, Danish Refugee Council, Action Aid and Afghan Health and Development Services.
 They are all based outside the country.
 The inside sources are not enough even after the start of the development and the end of the war.
-Still ANA, ANP and other Afghan-Iran, Afghan-Pakistan and Afghan-Iraq administrations had worked for the health services but they are negligible and only specified to some specific regions (Fogarty et al., 2014).
-Due to the frequent policy shifts of the NGOs and the governments, the clauses between the policies are coming many ties which end up in losing the health care service from many regions.
-The highlighted effected of these issues are upon the economy of the country and the overall health care department of the area.
+Still, ANA, ANP and other Afghan-Iran, Afghan-Pakistan and Afghan-Iraq administrations have worked for the health services but they are negligible and only specified to some specific regions (Fogarty et al., 2014).
+Due to the frequent policy shifts of the NGOs and the governments, the clauses between the policies are coming to many ties that end up in the health care service from many regions.
+The highlighted effects of these issues are on the economy of the country and the overall healthcare department of the area.

-It is highly required that the policies must be made according to the current situation of the country, the requirement of the community and the healthcare providers so that the work would be stabilized.
-Also with the help of this change in the policies would improve the internal as well as external funding sources (Fogarty et al., 2014).
-The health sector must be enhanced by the scope of at least next ten years so that a good number of local staff and the physicians would be produced to work in their own country.
+It is highly required that the policies must be made according to the current situation of the country, the requirements of the community and the healthcare providers so that the work would be stabilized.
+Also, the help of this change in policies would improve internal and external funding sources (Fogarty et al., 2014).
+The health sector must be enhanced by the scope of at least the next ten years so that a good number of local staff and physicians can be produced to work in their own country.

 Job Satisfaction

-In another critical research conducted about Afghanistan’s population was held in 2013 and under the Department of International Health, Bloomberg School of Public Health, The Johns Hopkins University, Baltimore, United States of America.
-In this research, it is explained clearly that the local community has the insecurity of the job satisfaction in their own country which resulted in their permanent immigration towards different developed nations like Canada, Turkey, and the UK.
-Since the destruction have wholly vanished all the basic as well as other necessities of the local community, therefore there is genuinely no job security (Fogarty et al., 2014).
+Another critical research study about Afghanistan’s population was conducted in 2013 by the Department of International Health, Bloomberg School of Public Health, Johns Hopkins University, Baltimore, United States of America.
+In this research, it is explained clearly that the local community has an insecurity of job satisfaction in their own country, which has resulted in their permanent immigration to different developed nations like Canada, Turkey, and the UK.
+Since the destruction has wholly vanished all the basic as well as other necessities of the local community, therefore there is genuinely no job security (Fogarty et al., 2014).

-It is known that the crises of quality human resource have affected completely the region and the stakeholders are very rarely interested in making investments on the war zone.
+It is known that the crisis of quality human resources has affected the region completely, and the stakeholders are very rarely interested in making investments in the war zone.
 All over the country is surviving on the UN, WHO and other non-government as well as the government ones.
-The people from all over the world as well as the local community is not willing in making any kind of commitment related to Afghanistan or any Afghanistan’s organization because of terrible background and uncertain future of the country’s economics and the development sector (Fluri, 2011).
+People from all over the world as well as the local community are not willing to make any kind of commitment related to Afghanistan or any Afghanistan organization because of the terrible background and uncertain future of the country’s economics and the development sector (Fluri, 2011).

-There is a requirement of the reconstruction and reestablishment of the country’s main systems and the policy makers are requested to rethink about the issues because of which the technical health care staff would find the job satisfaction and a good intention of staying in the field as well.
+There is a requirement for the reconstruction and reestablishment of the country’s main systems, and policymakers are requested to rethink the issues so that the technical health care staff would find job satisfaction and a good intention of staying in the field as well.

 Lack of Women

-The healthcare department in Afghanistan highly require female staff for the operational purposes (Cutler, 1950).
-There are very less physicians and health care staff which would help in the regulation of providing the healthcare services to the 50% community of the country which are the women and waiting for international world to and the local authorities to make prominent steps for helping the local female students to enroll in the medical schools as well as an awareness of religious strictness which is not allowing male physicians for diagnosis and health care facilities.
+The healthcare department in Afghanistan highly requires female staff for operational purposes (Cutler, 1950).
+There are very few physicians and healthcare staff who would help in the regulation of providing healthcare services to the 50% community of the country which is the women and waiting for the international world and the local authorities to make prominent steps for helping the local female students to enrol in the medical schools as well as an awareness of religious strictness which is not allowing male physicians for diagnosis and health care facilities.

 Steps taken so far for the building and sustaining health care system in Afghanistan